Bitchtastic Book Review: Kurt Vonnegut’s Galapagos and Your Big Brain

 The Library Is a Magical Place and You Should Fucking Go There

-As I was leaving one day, I asked one roommate if she wanted me to pick up anything at the library for her.
+As I was leaving one day, I asked one of my roommates if she wanted me to pick up anything at the library for her.
 Her response: “Is it free?”

 Is it free?
 Is it free?

-Let’s pretend for a minute that it’s not completely weird and unbelievable that an adult human being could grow up in the United States without ever having learned the first thing (literally, the very first thing) about the public library.
+Let’s pretend for a minute that it’s not completely weird and unbelievable that an adult human being could grow up in LeVar Burton’s United States of America without ever having learned the first thing (literally, the very first thing) about the public library.
 Let’s also set aside the fact that this particular person was an English major!
 I’ll just state, definitively and for the record:

 Read More